bogdanripa/Genezio-CRM/README.md

 # Basic CRM system

-Very basic CRM system using reac for the frontend and express / mongo in the backend.
+Very basic CRM system using react for the frontend and express / mongo in the backend.

 Capabilities:
 - each user can create multiple accounts they work with (potential customers)